 A general trend

 The electricity and gas markets were some of the last large monopolistic markets in the US to be deregulated and liberalized.
 Many large industries such as telecommunications and airlines were deregulated in 1980s, and as prices and service improved, the benefits of deregulation became clear.
-In the 1990s, the American public began to press for deregulation of the energy sector.
+In the 1990s, the American public and policy makers followed the trend and began to press for deregulation of the energy sector.

 Need for a more efficient supply/demand